 There are no jury trials in civil proceedings under Portuguese law.

-With respect to criminal proceedings, any potential criminal liability will be determined by a judge or a panel of judges in criminal courts following an indictment by the public prosecutor, a charge by the injured party, or both.
+In respect of criminal proceedings, any potential criminal liability will be determined by a judge or a panel of judges in criminal courts following an indictment by the public prosecutor or a charge by the injured party, or both.
 Although there may be jury trials in specific criminal proceedings (depending on the type of crime) under Portuguese law, they are very rarely used and, most likely, would not have jurisdiction over product liability cases.

 Finally, certain product liability-related administrative offences may give rise to fines to be applied by the competent administrative authorities following administrative proceedings.
 These fines may be appealed against in an administrative court.